SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-101/03-algorithms/02-sorting/03-selection-sort.md

 The smallest number in the unsorted section is `3`

-Replace the flashcard with 3 with the first flashcard in the unsorted section.
+Swap the flashcard with 3 with the first flashcard in the unsorted section.

 Unsorted section: `8, 9, 7`